hammerheim-game/hammerheim-rules/5-warbands.md

 closest Orcs come to outright cowardice.
 Profile M WS BS S T W I A Ld
 4 3 3 3 4 1 2 1 7
-Weapons/Armour: Shootaz may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: Shootaz may be equipped with weapons and armor chosen from the Henchmen equipment list.
 Special Rules
 Animosity: Shootaz are subject to the rules for Animosity (see Special Rules for details).